jamesrobinsonvfx/mplay_batch/index.md

 * Scripting for MPlay is a bit limited at the moment, as there is no HOM interface.
 Everything gets scripted with HScript, and there is no access to `hou.ui` when running MPlay.
 If this is ever addressed, I'll be sure to modify the code to be a bit sleeker, and have some more options!

-* The `mplay_batch` pacakge location must be appended to `PYTHONPATH` for this plugin to be picked up by MPlay.
-Modifying `HOUDINI_PATH` and having a `python2.7libs` directory alond is not enough (that's why it's set explicitly in the package definition).
+* The `mplay_batch` package location must be appended to `PYTHONPATH` for this plugin to be picked up by MPlay.
+Modifying `HOUDINI_PATH` and having a `python2.7libs` directory alone is not enough (that's why it's set explicitly in the package definition).

 * The entire frame range will be written for each sequence